A few shopping rules I rely on:

 But a couple of months ago, when I mentioned I needed to replace some worn-out flats, a savvy shopper suggested I investigate less expensive options.
 It’s possible to find wide flats that aren’t Tieks.
 (Tieks aren’t available in wide width, but when I go up one size they fit my wide feet perfectly, especially from their classic collection.)

 She sent me a few links to stylish 11W flats, all of which cost half—or less!—than the shoes I typically wear.
 I was optimistic.
 I placed my orders.
 (Curious?
-I tried these Lucky Brand flats, these Born flats, and these Madewell mules, because sometimes I hope for the best, even if wide isn’t available.)
+I tried these Lucky Brand flats, these Born flats, and these Madewell mules.
+Sometimes I hope for the best, even if wide isn’t available.)

 And they all bombed.
 They were cute, but far from comfortable—and when it comes to shoes, that’s no bargain.